 In fact, there is one more harmless and perfectly natural reason for a cat to sit there, mouth hanging open: the Flehmen reaction.

 What’s the Flehmen reaction?

-The Flehmen reaction or Flehmen response is a behavior unique to certain mammals – including cats.
+The Flehmen reaction or Flehmen response is a behavior unique to certain mammals - including cats.
 When a cat notices an interesting smell he or she will sometimes open their mouth for a more thorough prolonged sniff.
-Taking air in through the mouth allows the cat to analyse it using a special organ that’s known as the Jacobson’s organ or the vomeronasal organ.
+Taking air in through the mouth allows the cat to analyze it using a special organ that’s known as the Jacobson’s organ or the vomeronasal organ.